Muhammad Shah of Brunei

-Muhammad Shah (born Awang Alak Betatar; died c.
+Muhammad Shah (Note: In Malay specifically in Rumi, it is spelt Muhammad Syah.) (born Awang Alak Betatar; died c.
 1402) established the Sultanate of Brunei and was its first sultan, from 1363/68 until 1402, the year of his alleged death.
 The genealogy of Muhammad Shah remains unclear.
-He converted to Islam in the 14th century and assumed the name Sultan Muhammad Shah.
+It is believed that he was an animist before converting to Islam in the 14th century and assumed the name Sultan Muhammad Shah.
 Subsequent sovereigns of Brunei, governed by a Muslim administration, were referred to as sultans.
 Apart from becoming the Sultan of Brunei, He was also regarded as the first Sultan of Sarawak, Labuan and Sabah before the Europeans took over the three territories.
+It was disputed that he was a son of Dewa Emas Kayangan or Sultan Ibrahim Shah of Kedah.

 Personal life

 According to tradition, Awang Alak Betatar and his half-brother Awang Semaun were among the 14 siblings born to their father, Dewa Emas Kayangan, and a Murut woman from Limbang.
 Dewa Emas Kayangan embarked on a quest for a specific type of cattle, the tembadau, to fulfill his wife's desires while she was pregnant.
 Throughout his journey, he married women in four villages, fathered children, and ultimately had the 14 siblings mentioned.
 Upon finding the tembadau, Dewa Emas Kayangan chose to ascend to the celestial realms, where he was known as Batara Kala di Kayangan.
 Awang Alak Betatar was crowned despite not being the firstborn prince.
 Charming and attractive, he rose to become Brunei's first monarch.